 After 2020, Metro will also look at more flexible service alternatives for areas like Benson near Valley Medical Center.
 Those services look like community rides and community vans.
 Rides are similar to ride shares within a defined service area, then vans are driven by volunteers who carpool with others.
 These are both by-request services that just offer an alternative to places where it wouldn’t make sense to add a 40-foot bus every half hour.

-“We’re thankful to the community for the feedback that got these proposed changes to where they are now, and we look forward to finishing the plan strong with their input,” Sound Transit PIO Torie Rynning said.
+“We’re thankful to the community for the feedback that got these proposed changes to where they are now, and we look forward to finishing the plan strong with their input,” King County Metro PIO Torie Rynning said.

 WSDOT’s Lisa Hodgson, at a Renton city council committee meeting Oct.
 28, said the contract for the Renton to Bellevue Widening and Express Toll Lanes project was awarded in October, slightly under the $710 million budget, at $704.9 million.